MultiverseLearningProducts/swe/src/mod3/wk1/day5.md

     - White Box and Black Box testing;
     - experience-based testing.
 * Distinguish functional and non-functional categories of tests for a given case.
+* Recognise that different organisations apply different approaches to testing depending on development methodologies used and organisational preferences.
+* Distinguish advantages and disadvantages of using independent software testing teams as opposed to using testers who have been involved in other aspects of development.
+* Explain the use of equivalence classes and use cases in testing code
+* Show how to efficiently and effectively debug code, including:
+    * Types of error;
+    * Exception handling;
+    * Reproduction;
+    * Elimination;
+    * Logging;
+    * Test coverage.

 ## Lesson

-This section will cover the following:

-*   The 3 reasons why we test code
-*   The 7 Principles of Software Testing
-*   4 Different types of testing
-*   6 Different techniques of testing
+TODO - V model

-# Inputs
+# Inputs to the Testing stage

-The input for the testing phase is untested software.
+The input to the Testing stage is untested software.

 ## Why Test?

-The purpose of testing software is to remove
+The purpose of testing software is to remove:

-1. Errors
-1. Defects
-1. Failures

-Errors caused by code that is incorrect.
-Defects caused by code that works, but does not work in the way it is intended too.
-Failures cause your software to stop working all together.
-Testing should be written to ensure your software is free from these 3 kinds of defects.
+1. _Errors_ - caused by code that is incorrect
+1. _Defects_ - caused by code that works, but does not work in the way it is intended too
+1. _Failures_ - cause your software to stop working all together

+Testing should ensure your software is free from these 3 kinds of defects.

 ## The 7 Principles of Software Testing